aurelia/aurelia/docs/user-docs/app-basics/components-revisited.md

 {% endtab %}
 {% endtabs %}

-If you are not really convinced about the necessity of the `$host` scope, and wondering about a real-world use-case, let's consider the following example.
+Let's consider another example of `$host` which highlights the necessity of it.

 {% tabs %}
 {% tab title="my-app.html" %}